-In traditional Chinese medicine Qi manifests in different forms and executes different functions: it transforms and transports food and fluids; it holds blood, blood vessels, and body fluids; it raises the organs upwards; it warms the body; and it protects the body from pathogenic factors.
+In traditional Chinese medicine Qi manifests in different forms and executes different functions: it transforms and transports food and fluids; it holds blood, blood vessels, and body fluids; it keeps the body organs in their place; it warms the body; and it protects the body from pathogenic factors.

 Each organ directs the movement of Qi in certain way.
 The Lung being the uppermost organ in the torso directs the Qi downward to the rest of the organs.
 The Kidney on the other hand being the lowest organ directs the Qi upward.
 The Liver sends the Qi in all directions.
 The Spleen ascends Qi, the Stomach descends Qi.